milonmaze/privacy-terms-observatory/www.att.com/legal/terms.consumerServiceAgreement.html.md

 6.14.1.2 Prohibited Network Uses:

-As explained in subsection 2.4, AT&T may take any and all reasonable actions necessary to restrict any Prohibited Network Uses or any other violation of AT&T’s Acceptable Use Policy, up to and including termination of service.
+As explained in subsection 2.5, AT&T may take any and all reasonable actions necessary to restrict any Prohibited Network Uses or any other violation of AT&T’s Acceptable Use Policy, up to and including termination of service.

 6.14.1.3 AT&T’s Network Management:

 With respect to your Wireless Home Internet Services, you agree that AT&T has the right to do the following:

 AT&T may modify, without advance notice, the permitted and prohibited activities by this Agreement;
-AT&T may engage in any reasonable network management practice to enhance customer service, to reduce network congestion, to adapt to advances and changes in technology, and/or to respond to the availability of wireless bandwidth and spectrum, including by taking any actions authorized by subsection 7.9.2;
+AT&T may engage in any reasonable network management practice to enhance customer service, to reduce network congestion, to adapt to advances and changes in technology, and/or to respond to the availability of wireless bandwidth and spectrum, including by taking any actions authorized by subsections 2.7 and 6.9;
 AT&T will provide you with advance notice of the usage threshold applicable to your data plan, or any changes to the applicable usage threshold either by a bill insert, email, text message or other appropriate means; and
 AT&T may use reasonable methods to monitor and collect customer usage information to better optimize the operation of the network.
 Details concerning the information that AT&T collects about its customers, and how it uses and protects that information are addressed in the AT&T Privacy Policy (see att.com/privacy).
 6.14.2 Fixed Wireless Internet Service